WalkerMao/walkermao.github.io/_posts/2020-03-22-basic-cnns.md

 <figcaption style="font-size: 80%;"> <a href="https://cs231n.github.io/convolutional-networks/">Figure source</a> </figcaption>
 </figure>
 </div>
 As shown in the picture above, suppose that the input volume (red) has size $$[32\times 32 \times3]$$, (e.g. an RGB CIFAR-10 image).
 If the receptive field (or the filter size) is $$[5\times5]$$, then each neuron in the convolutional Layer (blue) will have weights to a $$[5\times5\times3]$$ region in the input volume, for a total of $$5\times5\times3 = 75$$ weights and $$1$$ bias parameter.

+Each neuron in the convolutional layer is connected only to a local region in the input volume spatially, but to the full depth (i.e. all color channels).
+Note, there are multiple neurons ($$5$$ in this example) along the depth, all looking at the same region in the input.

 The matrix of weights is called **convolutional filter** or **convolutional kernel**, as shown below.